In my darker moments I think, “I’m making it up as I go along…”

 “Oh, but what if it doesn’t turn out the way I want?
 I need a plan b and c and d!”

 Hello, “self-fulfilling-prophecy.”
-With that approach of course you do – you utilize it by virtue of thinking you need it.
+With that approach of course, you do – you utilize it by virtue of thinking you need it.

 Take all your desires – from the ones top of mind to the ones hiding in the recesses of your silent dreams – and consider holding nothing but a feeling of expectation about them.
 Consider that doubting, what-if’ing, and entertaining any other distraction is simply adjusting your trajectory to head right into it; focus is that powerful.
 And the good news is, focus is yours and yours alone to make.
 No one else has the power to focus for you.
-I invite you, right now, to become intolerant of anything other than positive expectation.
+I invite you, right now, to become intolerant of anything other than positive expectations.